Feature Propagation on Knowledge Graphs using Cellular Sheaves: Additional Experimental Details

 \section{Additional Experimental Details}

 All experiments were run on a single machine with a single Nvidia A100 GPU with 40GB of RAM.
-Hyperparameter optimization was performed for each model and dataset using the Optuna~\citep{optuna_2019} optimization package.
+Hyperparameter optimization was performed for each model and dataset using the Optuna~\cite{optuna_2019} optimization package.
+We chose loss functions and negative sampling procedures for each model according to the best-performing model configurations found in \cite{ali2020benchmarking}.
+This corresponds to Crossentropy loss without negative sampling for TransE and TransR, and NSSA loss~\cite{sun2019rotate} with negative sampling for RotatE and SE.
+All models are optimized using Adam~\cite{kingma2014adam} optimizer without weight decay.
+Remaining hyperparameters (embedding dimension, learning rate, negative sampling ratio, ranking margin and temperature) were optimized based on the models' performance on $1p$ queries in the validation graph.
 We used the default optimization search settings and adjusted the number of trials such that each model and dataset completed within 48 hours, capping the maximum number of trials at 200.
 The hyperparameter search configurations and resulting optimal hyperparameters, along with the rest of the implementation can be found at \url{https://github.com/tgebhart/sheaf_kg_transind}.